Rajeev123Shukla/Q-D-Realization/README.md

 # Q-D-Realization
-Trying to implement QD Realization software
+Trying to implement QD Realization software for implementation of mmWave channel modeling in different indoor scenarios.